Manuelandro/goodghosting-dapp/README.md

-# GoodGhosting FE Challange
+# GoodGhosting FE

-Hi there, this is my solution for the challange
+Hi there, this is my solution for the dApp

 ## Available Scripts